 There are a whole plethora of things to do!
 Soak up Cornish culture during Falmouth week see superyachts and smaller sailing boats race, and experience nightlife with a packed programme of evening entertainment.
 Along with a variety of daytime events including a carnival and an amazing air show; there will be an incredible buzz around our beautiful town.

 2. Be Active:

-On campus there’s a fantastic large, state-of-the-art Sports Centre, badminton court, gym, and a variety of exercise classes to keep fit and have fun.
+On campus there’s a fantastic large, state-of-the-art, pay-as-you-go Sports Centre, badminton court, gym, and a variety of exercise classes to keep fit and have fun.
 Whether you’re a self-motivator or a fitness-phobe, we have flexible entry packages designed to cater to all degrees of commitment.
 Why not treat yourself to personal one-to-one training and a health MOT?

 - Barbell & Weights